 Ordering and Timing

-One of the biggest practical advantages of dried flower wedding table centrepieces is the timeline flexibility.
+One of the biggest practical advantages of dried flower wedding centrepieces is the timeline flexibility.
 Unlike fresh flowers, which typically arrive the day before your wedding, dried arrangements can be ordered and delivered weeks in advance.

 This means you can see exactly what your tables will look like during your planning process.
 You can test your layout, photograph your tablescape, and make adjustments without any last-minute surprises.
 For couples who like to have everything confirmed well before the day, this is a genuine stress-reducer.